AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 Transit-Edge Peering
 ```

-This is how the Topology would look like after the creation of the attachment.
+This is how the Topology will look like after the creation of the attachment.

 ```{figure} images/lab8-edge18.png
 ---